Organization management in TRACES NT

 Does the number of the phytosanitary certificate have to be declared on the plant health entry document (CHED-PP)?

-If you import plants for planting, or timber from anywhere other than Russia, you must enter the number of the phytosanitary certificate and attach a scanned copy of it to the CHED.
-This streamlines the import process, and the goods will be released to you more quickly.
+If you import plants for planting, or timber (except from Russia with supplementary periodic import declarations), you must enter the number of the phytosanitary certificate and attach a scanned copy of it to the CHED.
+This streamlines the import process, and the consignment will be released to you more quickly.

-Does the identifier of the means of transport (e.g. vehicle registration number) have to be entered on the plant health entry document (CHED-PP)?
+Does the identifier of the means of transport (e.g. vehicle registration number) must be entered on the plant health entry document (CHED-PP)?

 Can the plant health entry document (CHED-PP) be created in advance?

 Yes.
-CHEDs may be copied from CHEDs already sent, so that not all information has to be filled in every time.
-A CHED may also be left in a draft state, to be added to later.
-This means that you can create lots of CHEDs at one time and then validate them one by one as the import batches come in.
-After validation, it is no longer possible to edit the CHED, because it will have passed on to the authorities for processing.
+CHEDs may be copied from previous CHEDs, so that not all information has to be filled in every time.
+A CHED may also be left in a draft state, to be added later.
+This means that you can create lots of CHEDs at one time and then validate them one by one as the consignments are imported.

 How far in advance should the plant health entry document (CHED-PP) be created?

-The law says that the CHED must be in place no later than 4 h before the import batch arrives at the border.
-In practice, it is sufficient to have the CHED in place by the time the batch arrives at the border.
-The earlier the CHED has been filled in, the smoother the import process will be, as the plant inspectors will be able to perform any inspections on the imported batch immediately.
+According to plant health legislation the CHED must be made no later than 4 h (overland from Russia) or 24 hours (all others) before the consignment arrives at the border.
+The earlier the CHED has been filled in, the smoother the import process will be, as the plant inspectors will be able to perform inspections on the imported consignment immediately.

-I sent a CHED by accident.
+I sent a CHED to validation by accident.
 How do I delete it?

-A CHED I sent contains incorrect information.
-How can i correct it?
+A CHED I sent to validation contains incorrect information.
+How can I correct it?

-Take care when filling in the information, and keep the CHED as a draft for as long as possible.
-When you receive more detailed information on the import batch, you can complete the CHED and send it to the authorities.
-If you have already sent a CHED and want to correct the information on it, you must create a new CHED with the correct information to replace the one already sent.
+If you have already sent a CHED and want to correct the information, you are able to do that as long as the status is New.
+Take care when filling in the information and keep the CHED as a draft for as long as possible.
+When you receive more detailed information on the imported consignment, you can complete the CHED and send it to the authorities.
+If you change the CHED already sent for a decision once, it must be re-sent for the decision.

 I am an importer of wood and timber.
 In CHED-PP PART I, section I.31.
-Goods, I cannot find timber, wood chips or roundwood in the ‘product type’ list.
-Which product type should i choose?
+Description of Consignment, I cannot find timber, wood chips or roundwood in the ‘product type’ list.
+Which product type should I choose?

 - Wood chips: Plant products (other)